gvaibhav/TAM-MCP-Server/doc/reports/README.md

 ## 📊 **Available Reports**

 ### **Testing Reports**
-- **[INTEGRATION-TEST-FINAL-REPORT.md](INTEGRATION-TEST-FINAL-REPORT.md)** - Comprehensive backend integration testing results and analysis
-- **[HTTP-STREAMING-TEST-REPORT.md](HTTP-STREAMING-TEST-REPORT.md)** - HTTP transport implementation details and performance analysis
+This directory is reserved for technical reports and analysis.
+Reports are generated during development and testing phases to provide detailed insights into system performance, test coverage, and implementation details.

 ## 🎯 **Report Usage**

 ### **For QA Engineers**
-- Review [INTEGRATION-TEST-FINAL-REPORT.md](INTEGRATION-TEST-FINAL-REPORT.md) for test coverage and results
+- Technical reports provide comprehensive test coverage analysis and results
-- Check [HTTP-STREAMING-TEST-REPORT.md](HTTP-STREAMING-TEST-REPORT.md) for transport testing metrics
+- Performance reports help understand system behavior under various conditions

 ### **For Technical Leads**
-- Use these reports for architecture decisions and performance planning
+- Use reports for architecture decisions and performance planning
 - Reference for code review and system optimization

 ### **For DevOps**